GinoMoses/mfetch/README.md

 # TODO

--   add a config file to allow slight customization
+-   expand configuration capabilities to allow a change of colors, the delimiter and adding a custom ASCII art
 -   ASCII art based on the operating system